What turpentine teaches us about artificial intelligence

 What appears as genius is, more precisely, process.
 Vermeer worked slowly in part because he had to.
 Oil paint mixed with turpentine stays workable.
 It can be returned to, adjusted, built up across sessions without leaving the seam.
 The painter can linger.
 And it is in that lingering, in the extended engagement with the surface and the sustained inquiry into what is actually there, that the work earns its depth.

-We are building AI products the way a bad student learns to paint.
+We are building products with artificial intelligence the way a bad student learns to paint.
 Fluently, quickly and at the wrong scale.

 Fuel and what we do with it

-The dominant framing for AI right now is accelerant.
+The dominant framing for it right now is as accelerant.
 AI as fuel.
-It is not a bad metaphor, for it captures something true about what the technology does to the speed of work.
-The problem is not the metaphor.
-It is what most builders have done with it.
+It captures something true about what the technology does to the speed of work.
+The question is what have most builders done with it?

 When AI is the fuel, the logical question becomes: what is it fuelling?
 What is the thing that already has integrity, form and purpose, to which you are now applying this extraordinary energy?
-That question is largely not being asked.
+That question is largely going unasked.
 Instead, AI has become the substrate: the building block, the material, the product itself.
 The capability is the offer.
 The prompt-to-output pipeline is the entire architecture.

-Not all fuel is the same.
-The jump from crude oil to kerosene to racing fuel is not simply a jump in speed.
-It is a jump in precision, in control, in what the engine is actually designed to do and for whom.
-The interesting question about AI as fuel is not how fast it gets you round the track.
-It is what kind of performance it enables and whether the thing you have built is designed for that kind of performance at all, or whether you have simply bolted an engine to a frame and called it a vehicle.
+Fuel varies in kind as well as degree.
+The jump from crude oil to kerosene to racing fuel is a jump in precision, in control, in what the engine is designed to do and for whom.
+The interesting question about AI as fuel concerns what kind of performance it enables and whether the thing you have built is designed for that kind of performance at all, or whether you have simply bolted an engine to a frame and called it a vehicle.

 The layer that goes missing

 There is a particular kind of painter who emerged in the years following the widespread adoption of photography.
 Academically trained, technically formidable, able to produce a portrait that stopped you from a distance.
 Walk closer and something begins to absent itself.
 The surface is correct.
 The likeness is there.
-But the quality of inquiry, the sense that a human being spent time in genuine and uncertain relationship with the material, is not.
-This is less a question of skill than of process.
-The painter who knows how to make something look right, at speed, from accumulated pattern recognition, has skipped the stage in which the work discovers what it actually is.
+The distinction is about process: the painter who knows how to make something look right, at speed, from accumulated pattern recognition, has skipped the stage in which the work discovers what it actually is.
 The stage that requires slow fuel.

 Turpentine is unusual among the materials of painting because it functions in both directions.
 It is an accelerant and a retardant.
 Add it to your paint and you can work faster, thin your material, cover ground.
 But turpentine also extends working time.
 It keeps the surface open.
 It allows a painter to return to an area, to continue the conversation with the material, to push an argument further than a single session would otherwise permit.

 Caravaggio, working in Malta in the early 1600s, used this kind of extended surface engagement to produce the almost violent transitions between light and dark that still read as physical force four centuries later.
-That chiaroscuro is less a style choice than the residue of a process, of a practitioner who stayed with the problem until it told him something.
+That chiaroscuro is the residue of a process — of a practitioner who stayed with the problem until it told him something.

 Gerhard Richter trained in Soviet realist painting, a discipline that demands accountable, deliberate mark-making.
 Stand in front of his later work and you can see individual brushstrokes, each one a decision.
 He took that discipline and turned it on the blur of mass media images.
-The result is work that understands photography from the inside rather than from observation.
+The result is work that understands photography from the inside, built through slow process rather than derived from observation.
 The slow process is producing the fast insight.

 Betty